A Novel Model for 3D Motion Planning for a Generalized Dubins Vehicle with Pitch and Yaw Rate Constraints: Modeling and Geometric Preliminaries

 the kinematic equations parameterized in terms of $s$ become

 The bounds for control inputs $\kappa_g$ and $\kappa_n$, which we refer to as geodesic curvature and normal curvature, respectively, are stated as shown below,\footnotemark

 We shall later show that $R_{pitch}$ is the minimum turning radius corresponding to pitch motion and $R_{yaw}$ is the minimum turning radius corresponding to the yaw motion.
 The objective is to compute the minimum distance trajectory from the initial to final configuration, defined by $\mathbf{X},$ $\mathbf{T},$ $\mathbf{Y},$ and $\mathbf{U}$.
+Hence, the cost to minimize is $J = \int 1 ds.$

+\begin{remark}[\textbf{Model}] Three angles (roll, pitch, and yaw), or equivalently, $\mathbf{T},$ $\mathbf{Y},$ and $\mathbf{U},$ are required to specify the UAV's orientation in 3D, but only two (pitch and yaw) are directly controlled by the primary actuators on a fixed-wing UAV (aileron, rudder, and elevator).
+The roll angle evolves naturally as a consequence of coordinated turning \cite{small_unmanned_aircraft}, wherein ailerons, which cause roll, allows the vehicle to turn.
+From a planning perspective, the two control inputs are sufficient to reach any orientation; this is analogous to rigid-body kinematics, wherein a z-y-z rotation can be used to reach any orientation.
+The Bishop frame is used to separate vehicle orientation from path geometry, enabling continuous and physically feasible orientation profiles while capturing the aircraft's kinematics. \end{remark}

-Hence, the cost to minimize is $J = \int 1 ds.$ Geometrically, the path planning problem can be depicted as shown in Fig.~\ref{fig: 3D_config}.
+Geometrically, the path planning problem can be depicted as shown in Fig.~\ref{fig: 3D_config}.
 A detailed description of this figure follows.

 In Fig.~\ref{fig: 3D_config}, it can be observed that four spheres are constructed, which are tangential to the vehicle configuration.
 To understand how they appear, we need to understand the geometric impact of the curvatures, $\kappa_n$ and $\kappa_g.$ To this end, we derive the closed-form expression for $\mathbf{X},$ $\mathbf{T},$ $\mathbf{Y},$ and $\mathbf{U}$ over an interval wherein $\kappa_g$ and $\kappa_n$ are constants.
 The obtained expressions are shown in Appendix~\ref{appsubsect: construction_segments}.